friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---
 #How Does Apollo Store Work?
 - Each Object in Response will have its own record with ID
-- All Scalars will be merged together as fields
+- All Scalars/Members will be merged together as fields
 - When we are reading from Apollo, it will seamlessly read from Apollo Store or network

 ---

 #Settings Up Bi-Level Caching with Apollo Store
 ```java
 //Create DB